Raising the Floor: Tools That Helped Me Function Again

 These are my puzzle pieces, what I found while stumbling through the darkness of collapse, grief, pain, and suffering.
 This is me switching on a light so you can see what's there.
 Take what helps to raise your floor; leave the rest.

-When the nervous system is on fire, nothing else lands.
+When the nervous system is on fire and nothing else lands:

 Use as education, not doctrine.
-Try one practice at a time; keep what actually calms your system.
+Keep what actually calms your system.

 Metabolic Reset & Inflammation Relief

-Small levers that changed energy, swings, and pain:
+Other levers that can change energy, swings, and pain:

 Test gently.
 Track sleep, mood, and flare length - not just weight or macros.